xvonabur/UNIT3D/book/src/meilisearch_setup.md

 ## 3. Maintenance

-1. **Reload Data and Sync Indexes:**
+1. **Reload data and sync indexes:**

+    - **Sync index settings:**

-    - **Sync Index Settings:** After UNIT3D updates, sync the index settings to ensure they are up to date:
+        After UNIT3D updates, sync the index settings to ensure they are up to date:

         ```sh
         sudo php artisan scout:sync-index-settings
         ```

+    - **Reload data:**

-    - **Reload Data:** Whenever Meilisearch is upgraded or during the initial setup, the database must be reloaded:
+        Whenever Meilisearch is upgraded or during the initial setup, the database must be reloaded:

         ```sh
         sudo php artisan auto:sync_torrents_to_meilisearch --wipe && sudo php artisan auto:sync_people_to_meilisearch
         ```

-## See Also
+## See also

 For further details, refer to the [official Meilisearch documentation](https://www.meilisearch.com/docs/guides/deployment/running_production).